 Today’s continental Portugal, along with most of Spain, was part of Al-Andalus between 726, after the Umayyad Caliphate empire of Damascus quickly conquered the Iberian Peninsula from the Visigoths, until 1249, when Portuguese king Afonso the 3rd conquered back the Algarve to establish the borders that Portugal keeps to this day.

-During this historic time, the Muslim population of the region that is now Portugal consisted mainly of native iberians, converted to Islam, and Arabs that were mostly noblemen from Syria and Oman and constituted the elite of these populations.
+During this historic time, the Muslim population of the region that is now Portugal consisted mainly of native Iberians, converted to Islam, and Arabs that were mostly noblemen from Syria and Oman and constituted the elite of these populations.
 There were also Berbers, a nomadic people who were originally from the Rif and Atlas mountains, in North Africa.
-Lisbon was one of the biggest cities during muslim occupation and there are still neighbourhoods today that are remniscent of that era, like Castelo, Mouraria and Alfama.
+Lisbon was one of the biggest cities during Muslim occupation and there are still neighbourhoods today that are reminiscent of that era, like Castelo, Mouraria and Alfama.

 Portugal is a peaceful country